ETS-Android3/input-method-bloom/README.md

 on the written text, not on the writing itself.
 To get started Bloom does not require leaning anything by heart.

+Bloom has been available in the Google play store for a long time.
+Since march 2019 the source code has been published to GiHub.

 # How does Bloom work

+## Overview
 Bloom defines a very simple language consisting of only 3 different pen strokes and writing a dot.
 Depending on the direction of the stroke, the meaning of the stroke is a different letter.
 The strokes are the simplest possible: